 Field activity will be carefully documented for all tasks.
 All field activities will be recorded in a Rite in the Rain[®] all-weather field notebook.
 Dates, times, sample locations and identifications, field personnel, any pertinent field observations, and any pertinent information to help identify field activities, will be recorded in a field notebook.
+Field sketches showing sample locations and identifications will be drawn in the field notebook.
 Photographs will be taken and logged in the field notebook.
 A Trimble GeoExplorer 2008 GeoXH Series handheld GPS will be used for marking sample locations, locations of debris, or other areas of interest, to sub-meter accuracy after post-processing.
-The GPS points will also be recorded in the field notebook.
+The GPS points will also be recorded in the field notebook as well as location sketches including sample identification numbers.